Russian Opposition Coordination Council: Reaction of politicians

 The Second Forum of Left Forces adopted a resolution on boycotting the elections to the CC.
 Sergey Udaltsov, Ilya Ponomarev and Ilya Budraitskis, who called on the left to participate in the elections, were in the minority.

 One of the leaders of the "Solidarity" movement Vladimir Bukovsky considers the election of the CC to be a mistake of the opposition: "This is an absolutely pointless waste of time and effort.
-An organization of 45 people cannot work and make decisions...
+An organization of 45 people cannot work and make decisions ...
 Moreover, the CC has taken the path of broad representation of various political currents, and this will lead to even greater disagreements.
 In addition, the authorities will try to split it".

 Assessments by political scientists

 Political scientist Alexander Kynev commented on the results of theCC elections as follows: "The overly Moscow and clique-like nature of the Coordinating Council of the Opposition is a clear image problem.
 In fact, the elected CC consists of roughly the same people who organized Moscow's protest actions over the past year".

 In December 2012, political scientist and member of the Coordinating Council Andrei Piontkovsky talked about the struggle going on within the CC:

 The Coordinating Council plays the role of the country's proto-parliament.
 When the idea of its creation arose, the Council was supposed to become the headquarters of a peaceful anti-crime revolution.
 This is how I proposed it.
 And now, one half of its members is in favor of an operation to replace Putin with another guy, while the other half supports the idea of a peaceful anti-crime revolution.
 In this sense, the Coordination Council is a useful body, which, thanks to the political debates that are taking place there, opens the eyes of many people.

 However, in April of the following year, Piontkovsky decided to leave the CCO: "I have little time and a lot of unfinished work.
 I can no longer afford to spend the resource granted to me on convincing smart adults of the obvious".
-Subsequently, he switched to more active work in the ESO, and at the same time acted as a link between the ESO and the CCO, trying to coordinate their positions, for example, on the issue of holding actions on 5 and 6 May 2013.
+Subsequently, he switched to more active work in the Expert Council of the Opposition (ESO), and at the same time acted as a link between the ESO and the CCO, trying to coordinate their positions, for example, on the issue of holding actions on 5 and 6 May 2013.

 In July 2013, Piontkovsky condemned the CCO for supporting only Navalny in the mayoral elections in Moscow: